tleung999/tleung999.github.io/_posts/2014-05-29-inheritance-vs-composition.markdown

 * * *

-Actions on the child alter the action on the parent.
+3.Actions on the child alter the action on the parent.

 An additional sidenote on inheritance.
 If you try to call super(), and there is no overridden parent method, then you will get an error such as the following